Examine the social and economic development strategies of Argentina, Brazil, Paraguay, and Uruguay.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-Spend five days in Porto Alegre, the capital of Rio Grande do Sul, a state in southern Brazil, to learn about Brazilian history, politics, regional integration, and the construction of Brazilian identity.
+Spend seven days in Brazil, starting with four days in Porto Alegre, the capital of Rio Grande do Sul, and then spending the last three days in Rio de Janeiro.
+Throughout this trip, you will learn about Brazilian history, politics, economics, and the construction of Brazilian identity.
+By visiting two different key cities, you will learn about regional differences in multiple dimensions.
 You will:

-- Learn about the challenges facing the descendants of African slaves living in an urban quilombo.
-Originally the settlements of escaped slaves, quilombos were places of freedom where residents could resist oppression and inhumane living conditions.
+- Learn about the challenges facing the descendants of African slaves in urban quilombos, originally settled by people who escaped slavery as places of freedom to resist oppression and inhumane living conditions.

-- Visit an international human rights organization, CONECTAS, to discuss inequalities in urban settings and talk with representatives of the World March of Women.
+- Visit local and international human rights organizations to discuss inequalities in urban settings.

-Delve into contemporary economic and political issues affecting Uruguay, the most equal and developed country within Latin America.
+Delve into contemporary economic and political issues effecting Uruguay, the most equal and developed country within Latin America.
 Visit the headquarters of the regional trade organization, MERCOSUR, and the Association for Latin American Integration, ALADI, during a three-day visit to the capital, Montevideo.
-Attend lectures at Montevideo’s Universidad Nacional de la Republica that focus on the different interpretations of and challenges to regional integration in the South.
+Attend lectures at Montevideo’s Universidad Nacional de la Republica that focus on the different interpretations of and challenges to regional integration in South America.

 Program in a minute-ish